totten/pathload-poc/README.md

 ## More information

+* [develop.md](doc/develop.md) talks more about doing development of Pathload codebase
-The [discuss.md](doc/discuss.md) has additional notes and thoughts.
+* [discuss.md](doc/discuss.md) has additional notes and thoughts.
 It should probably be organized more...